 A BAA is a crucial component for any person, company, or other organization that handles PHI that comes from a covered entity.
 Not only does it outline the relationship between the two parties, but it can also protect one of them in the event of a breach.

 Every time a healthcare provider or vendor hires a contractor that handles protected health information as part of their assigned work, both parties must sign a BAA.

-Accountable comes ready with multiple Business Associate Agreement templates that are easily customizable for all types of service agreements and will allow the Covered Entity and Business Associate to adopt the correct policies and procedures to safeguard the PHI under their care, as well as provide them both a framework to become compliant with HIPAA.
+Accountable comes ready with multiple Business Associate Agreement templates that are easily customizable for all types of service agreements and will allow the Covered Entity and Business Associate to conduct HIPAA risk assessments to identity potential risks and vulnerabilities, adopt the correct policies and procedures to safeguard the PHI under their care, as well as provide them both a framework to become compliant with HIPAA.